ibericode/vat/README.md

 ## Installation

-[PHP](https://php.net) 5.6+ is required.
+[PHP](https://php.net) version 7.1 or higher is required.
 For VAT number existence checking, the PHP SOAP extension is required as well.

 To get the latest version of vat.php, simply require the project using [Composer](https://getcomposer.org):